Second-generation Lexus NX is 95 per cent new and 100 per cent electrified

 The NX is 95 per cent new and comes with a new design ethos – especially in the cabin, which Lexus says is now designed around “Tazuma” principles, symbolised by the connection between rider and horse.
 With apologies to Mazda perhaps?

-To view all Lexus NX hybrid models listed on DRIVEN, click here
+View all Lexus NX hybrid models listed on DRIVEN

 Anyway, the dreaded Lexus Remote Touch Controller has been dropped, in favour of more contemporary touch screen technology and a massive 14-inch display in the centre console.
 Touch controls on the steering wheels are also linked to the head-up display in Limited and F Sport models.